AlgorithmCrackers/Interview-Questions/00_Arrays/README.md

 12. Given a matrix of m * n elements (m rows, n columns), return all elements of the matrix in spiral order. - **[spiralOrderMatrix](spiralOrderMatrix)**

+13. Given an array of unknown size, reverse the positive numbers (before a negative marker) in the array.
+Ex: [2, 3, 1, 4,-1...] would become [4, 1, 3, 2, -1...]   - **[SegregatePositiveAndNegativeNumbers](SegregatePositiveAndNegativeNumbers)**

 > Questions 8 and 9 have been taken from [Cracking the Coding Interview](http://www.amazon.com/Cracking-Coding-Interview-6th-Edition/dp/0984782850)